All Collections

 2. Select "IMPORT WALLET"

-3. In the "Recovery Phrase" tab, choose the wallet type you'd like to import (Bitcoin Cash, Bitcoin, or Ethereum).
+3. In the "Recovery Phrase" tab, choose the wallet type you'd like to import (eg. Bitcoin).

-4. Enter the 12-word recovery phrase or, if you've backed up your wallet in QR-code form, you can scan the code.
+4. Enter the 12-word recovery phrase or, if you've backed up your wallet in QR-code form, you can scan the code that represents your 12-word recovery phrase.
+Please note that when entering your phrase, all words must be lowercase with a single space between them, and no space after the final word.

 Did this answer your question?